 The Naughty Step - what is it and how does it work?

 Staying calm and in control while your child learns their boundaries is key - but you've got to be consistent!
-The Naughty Step was used to great effect on the Supernanny TV show - here we take a look at how it works, and how some parents made it work for them
+The Naughty Step was used to great effect on the Supernanny TV show.
+Here we take a look at how it works, and how some parents made it work for them

-They've done it again – that’s the fourth time this morning!
 If you’re exasperated by your child’s behaviour, set out some clear House Rules and try putting them into force using the Naughty Step technique.
 This is one way of giving your child time out, giving everyone a chance to calm down and allowing your child a moment to think over what they did wrong.

 How it works